Ownership and organisational requirements

 Are there any restrictions on ownership of or investment in (re)insurers in your jurisdiction, including any limits on foreign ownership/investment?

-The Insurance Companies Act imposes restrictions on the acquisition or increase of a significant interest in, or acquisition of de factocontrol of, a federally incorporated insurer.
+The Insurance Companies Act imposes restrictions on the acquisition or increase of a significant interest in, and/or acquisition of de facto control of, a federally incorporated insurance company.
 A person has a significant interest in a class of shares of a company if the aggregate of any shares of that class beneficially owned by the person and any shares of that class beneficially owned by entities controlled by the person exceeds 10%of all of the outstanding shares of that class of shares of the company.
-Restrictions are also imposed on the ability of the federal and provincial governments (or any agent or agency thereof), as well as a foreign government (or any agent or agency thereof), to hold shares in a federally incorporated (re)insurer.
+Restrictions are also imposed on the ability of the federal and provincial governments (or any agent or agency thereof), as well as a foreign government (or any agent or agency thereof) to hold shares in a federally incorporated (re)insurance company.

-The Competition Act imposes restrictions on mergers and acquisitions.
-The commissioner of competition, who heads the Competition Bureau, has the power to challenge any merger captured by the Competition Act up to one year after the merger has been substantially completed if the merger will or is likely to prevent or lessen competition substantially.
+The Competition Act imposes restrictions on M&A. The commissioner of competition, who heads Canada’s Competition Bureau, has the power to challenge any merger captured by the act up to a year after the merger has been substantially completed if the merger will or is likely to prevent or lessen competition substantially.
 The pre-merger notification provisions provide that parties to a merger transaction of a specified type and exceeding specified thresholds must, subject to certain exceptions, provide the commissioner of competition with advance notice and specified information with respect to such a transaction.

-The Investment Canada Act imposes restrictions on a foreign entity looking to acquire control of an existing Canadian insurer or which wishes to establish a new Canadian insurance business.
-The Investment Canada Act generally applies to the establishment of a new Canadian business and the acquisition of control of existing Canadian businesses by non-Canadians.
-Frequently, non-Canadian investors are required only to file a notification.
+The Investment Canada Act imposes restrictions on a foreign entity looking to acquire control of an existing Canadian insurer or who wishes to establish a new Canadian insurance business.
+The act generally applies to the establishment of a new Canadian business and the acquisition of control of existing Canadian businesses by non-Canadians.
+Frequently, non-Canadian investors are only required to file a notification.
 In some instances, pre-merger approval of the investment based on a ‘net-benefit to Canada’ test is required.
-The Investment Canada Act also provides for the review of foreign investments that may be injurious to national security.
+The act also provides for the review of foreign investments that may be injurious to national security.